Restaurants

 The problem is often that the underlying structure was never intentionally designed to support expansion.

-Restaurant Business Growth Strategy and Structure is designed to help clarify and align those elements before growth magnifies existing weaknesses.
+My Restaurant Franchise Strategy and Structure is designed to help clarify and align those elements before growth magnifies existing weaknesses.

 Most restaurant business owners think they have a growth problem.